isaac-adebayo247/Devops-PBL-Course/Setting-up-Secure-Authentication-to-AWS-API-Using-AWS-Cli/README.md

 ### Setting Up Secure Authentication to AWS API

 The following procedures were followed in order to create a script and enable the to complete this project.
 This setup is crucial for enabling the script to create EC2 instances and S3 buckets efficiently.
-1. **_Created an IAM Role:_** Began by creating an IAM role encapsulates the permissions reauired for the operations the script will perform
+1. **_Created an IAM Role:_** Began by creating an IAM role encapsulates the permissions required for the operations the script will perform.

+2. **_Created an IAM Policy:_** Designed an IAM policy granting full access to both EC2 and S3 services.
+This policy ensures the script has the necessary permissions to manage these resources.

+3. **_Created an IAM User:_** Instantiated an IAM user named automation_user.
+This user will serve as the primary entity the script uses to interact with AWS services.

+4. **_Assigned the User to the IAM Role:_** Linked the automation_user to the previously created IAM role to inherit its permissions.
+This step is vital for enabling the necessary access levels for the automation tasks.

+5. **_Attached the IAM Policy to the User:_** I ensured that the automation_user is explicitly granted the permissions defined in the IAM policy by attaching the policy directly to the user.
+This attachment solidifies the user's access to EC2 and S3 resources.

+6. **_Created Programmatic Access Credentials:_** Generated programmatic access credentials - specifically, an **access key ID** and a **secret access key** for the **automation_user**.
+These credentials are indispensable for authenticating the script with AWS API throgh the Linux terminal, allowing it to create and manage cloud resources programmatically.